SarahSoutoul/in-your-tech-era/guide.md

   > A property provided by the `useTheme` hook from `next-themes`—it represents the currently applied theme in your Next.js app.
   >
   > This value can either be `'light'` or `'dark'`, depending on the theme set by the user or determined by the system’s preferences.

-  > [!NOTE]
-  > **Why is a custom `<ClerkProvider>` needed?**
-  >
-  > Similar to the custom `<ThemeProvider>`, a custom `ClerkProvider` is necessary to handle client-side theme synchronization in a Next.js app.
-  >
-  > Since the `useTheme` hook from `next-themes` relies on client-side JavaScript to determine the current theme, it’s not available during SSR (Server-Side Rendering).
-If you configure the `ClerkProvider` directly in `RootLayout`, it could cause a **hydration mismatch** between the server-rendered HTML and the client-rendered JavaScript, leading to inconsistent UI behavior.
-  >
-  > From your original setup, you may already have a `ClerkProvider` in your `app/layout.jsx` file.
-This will be refactored in the upcoming steps.

 ## 4. **Apply providers in the root layout**

-Now, it’s time to integrate both the theme provider and the Clerk provider in the main app root layout so that both the theme and authentication UI are properly handled across the entire app.
+Now, it’s time to integrate both the **theme provider** and **custom Clerk provider** into the app's root layout to ensure consistent theming and authentication UI across the entire app.

+In your original setup, the default `<ClerkProvider>` from `@clerk/nextjs` is likely wrapping your entire `<html>` block.
+You'll now have to replace that with your custom `<ThemedClerkProvider>` component and update how both providers are applied.
+Instead of wrapping the full `<html>`element, render both providers nested within the `<body>`tag.
+This ensures proper theme  and integration with Clerk's authentication components.

+The following example demonstrates how to refactor your code accordingly:

-1. In your `app/layout.tsx` file, remove the `<ClerkProvider>` component import from `@clerk/nextjs` since a custom one is now being used.
+1. In your `app/layout.tsx` file, remove the default `<ClerkProvider>` import from `@clerk/nextjs`.
-2. Import the `<ThemeProvider>` and `<ClerkProvider>` providers from their respective files.
+2. Import both providers (`<ThemeProvider>` and `<ThemedClerkProvider>`) from your custom files.

     ```tsx
     import { ThemeProvider } from './providers/theme-provider';
-    import ClerkProvider from './providers/clerk-provider';
+    import ThemedClerkProvider from './providers/clerk-provider';
     ```

+3. Replace the existing `<ClerkProvider>` component with `<ThemedClerkProvider>` & ensure it wraps `{children}` rather than the entire `<html>` block.
-3. Wrap the main app with the `<ThemeProvider>` component and pass three attributes
+4. Wrap `<ThemedClerkProvider>` with `<ThemeProvider>` to ensure the theme settings extend to Clerk's components and pass the following three properties to `<ThemeProvider>`.
-    - `attribute="class"` applies the current theme as a class (`light` or `dark`) to the HTML element.
+    - `attribute="class"` applies the current theme as a class (`light` or `dark`) to the `<html>` element
     - `defaultTheme="system"` sets the default theme to match the user’s system preference.
-If the user has their operating system set to dark more, the app will start with a dark theme, even before the user interacts with the theme switcher.
+If the user has their operating system set to dark more, the app will start with a dark theme, even before the user interacts with the theme switcher
     - `enableSystem` allows automatic switching between `dark` or `light` based on the system preferences, and works in conjunction with `defaultTheme="system"`

         ```tsx
         import type { Metadata } from 'next';
         import { SignInButton, SignUpButton, SignedIn, SignedOut, UserButton } from '@clerk/nextjs';
         import { ThemeProvider } from './providers/theme-provider';
-        import ClerkProvider from './providers/clerk-provider';
+        import ThemedClerkProvider from './providers/clerk-provider';
         import { Geist, Geist_Mono } from 'next/font/google';
         import './globals.css';